ghostfreeman/volcanolairwebsigh/content/posts/vehicle-control.md

 The source code can be viewed [here](https://github.com/ghostfreeman/carposessdemo).

-Check back in a week when I go off on a rant about storytelling in games.
+Check back soon I go off on a rant about storytelling in games.